Bricktech2000/Notes/notes/interleaving.md

 **aka** _mixing_

-[[interleaving]] is all about balance: switching too infrequently can make us use memorization, and switching too frequently can make us lose [[focus]] and get distracted.
+[[interleaving]] is all about balance: switching too infrequently can make us fall back to memorization, and switching too frequently can make us lose [[focus]] and get distracted

 ## &mdash;